tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Dec 04 2007

-Violette Kris (a 55-year-old White poor academic) entered a church, ready to deliver a speech to religious people.
+Violette Kris (a 55-year-old white poor academic) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Violette Kris had never preached her views to theists before, and freaked out.
 Violette Kris thought about praying to Alice, but decided that she she can handle this situation on her own and id not need to pray just yet.
 As Violette Kris entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Violette Kris used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Violette Kris argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.